 In July 2000 the United States convened a summit at Camp David in an attempt to reinvigorate the Israeli-Palestinian peace process.
 The Second Intifada erupted two months later, following the break of negotiations and the failure to achieve a final settlement between the parties.
 The new uprising could have led to massive sabotage of the transmission and electricity grid, yet the potential detrimental effects to the infrastructure servicing both Palestinians and Israelis provided a safety net from acute destruction.
 Nevertheless, local harm to the joint infrastructure, attacks on IEC personnel working to repair the grid, and Israeli threats to cut off supply or allow its degradation propelled IEC and the Palestinian Authority to work together to delink energy provision from politics.
 In 2003, IEC and the Palestinian Authority signed a Memorandum of Understanding according to which "the Parties declare that the supply of electricity and that the maintenance and flow of the supply will continue to be outside the Israeli-Palestinian Conflict".
 This agreement shows that the "electricity weapon" carried more weight in the perceptions of both Israelis and Palestinians than it had in practice.
-The agreement to delink energy from the conflict was put to the test when, in 2004, Palestinian electricity debt peaked to 200 million shekels, distributed equally between Gaza
+The agreement to delink energy from the conflict was put to the test when, in 2004, Palestinian electricity debt peaked to 200 million shekels, distributed equally between Gaza and the WB.
+20 The debt, which has been growing ever since, 21 led to a consultation between Israeli Minister of Energy Joseph Paritzky and Prime Minister Ariel Sharon, in which the latter refused to cut off the energy of non-paying customers over fear of international condemnation from the likely ensuing crisis in Palestine.22

-17 HENDERSON, Natural Gas in the Palestinian Authority; Boersma and Sachs, Gaza Marine: Natural Gas Extraction in Tumultuous Times?.
+Henderson, Natural Gas in the Palestinian Authority; Boersma and Sachs, Gaza Marine: Natural Gas Extraction in Tumultuous Times?.

-18 HENDERSON, Natural Gas in the Palestinian Authority; For an alternative account suggesting corruptive behaviour, see: Caspit Stealther: The True Story of Ehud Barak (Or YEHUDA, KINNERET ZEMORA BITAN, 2013).
+Henderson, Natural Gas in the Palestinian Authority; For an alternative account suggesting corruptive behaviour, see: Caspit Stealther: The True Story of Ehud Barak (Or Yehuda, Kinneret Zemora Bitan, 2013).